What is the Channel Tunnel?

 The idea of a Channel Tunnel was first explored by French mining engineer, Albert Mathieu, who formulated early designs for Napoleon in 1802.

-The first attempt to make a cross channel link was in 1880 when the Beaumont and English tunnel boring machine began digging undersea tunnels on both sides of the Channel.
+The first attempt to make a cross channel link to mainland Europe was in 1880 when the Beaumont and English tunnel boring machine began digging undersea tunnels on both sides of the Channel.
 But the British military became increasingly concerned about national security and the project was abandoned with no further attempts being made for almost a century.

 In 1974 work began again on the tunnel, but had to be abandoned shortly afterwards due to financial problems.

 Following announcements in 1981 by the French and British governments that a cross-channel link would be explored, private companies were asked to tender for contracts to construct and operate the tunnel link.
 In early 1986, Margaret Thatcher and Francois Mitterrand announced that contracts had been finalised and work finally began in mid 1986.

 The two tunnels met on December 1, 1990.
 Laser-guided surveying techniques meant there was an error margin of just 2 cm.
 However, there were then delays, disputes and spiralling costs all the way up to the completion of the project in 1994.

 Until the Channel Tunnel rail link through Kent and East London became fully operational in 2007, the Channel Tunnel also highlighted the shortcomings of the British rail network: Eurostar trains were able to run at speeds of up to 186 mph in France, but they had to travel much more slowly on English rail tracks.